Southwark Playhouse (venue)

 02 August 2019

-The basic power and magic of the idea behind the story of Pinocchio, a lonely craftsman wanting a son, wanting someone to love, but not realizing that a young boy is not as easy as a puppet to do with what you want.
+'Pinocchio' is the story of a lonely craftsman wanting a son, wanting someone to love, but the power of the story lies in the discovery that a young boy is not as easy as a puppet to do with what you want.
 This musical version stays closer to the original story, where the relationship between father and son is more problematic than in the Disney movie, where the temptations and misadventures of Pinocchio all happen outside of the watchful eye of his ever-loving father.
 This has more of the moral dilemma of the original and succeeds in making it new while keeping enough of the film references for lovers of the classic Disney film version.